ppy/osu-wiki/news/2024/2024-07-22-project-loved-july-2024.md

 The *Daredevil Difficulty* for this month is [BarkingMadDog](https://osu.ppy.sh/users/3475189)'s map of [OSTER Project feat.
 Nanahira - Napo Napo Ritaan Macchi](https://osu.ppy.sh/beatmapsets/739053#osu).

 Ah...
-The sight of seeing more [BarkingMadDog](https://osu.ppy.sh/users/3475189) (BMD) maps being put up for Loved, so elegant isn't it?
+The sight of seeing more [BarkingMadDog](https://osu.ppy.sh/users/3475189) (BMD) maps being put up for Loved, so elegant, isn't it?

 This might be one of the most "tame" BMD maps you'd ever see, jumps, jumps, and more jumps.
 The song calls for it. **6.9★**, NM1 style, nearly 4 minutes of a pure raw aim consistency test — if you're able to FC this I consider you to be a strong aim player.
 100,000+ playcount and 240+ favorites definitely make this have a place in Loved.